7RU7H/CTFs/HackTheBox/Retired-Machines/Monteverde/Monteverde-Helped-Through.md

 From what Ippsec tells us it is it does not have a Web server.
 So actually this is really cruel of fate itself as Azure has an additional DNS record. `A Alias` record that is use to resolve domains in Azure.
 DNS seems for some reason to be such a kick in the preverbals for me.
 I am als unsure as to why.
 DNS Recon seems like using string to pull a tiny key through a lock to then have to make sense of what that key could be for, if it does not just domain transfer.

 Ippsec discuss AD Connect, which as requires PasswordWriteBack which I know is a way of synchronizing between On-Premise AD and Azure AD.
-The time to live(ttl) indicates its OS.
+The time to live(TTL) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.

 ![ping](HackTheBox/Retired-Machines/Monteverde/Screenshots/ping.png)